 Looking back on a life which has passed

 “Regardless!” yelled Emily, shoving her way through the crowd again with what looked like a fresh drink.
 “I meant to red-pencil that ‘ir’!”

 “Hmm,” I said, “You’re perfectly right, Emily.”

 “Hey, let him read, doll-face,” said Maxie.

 “Who you calling doll-face, shrimp?” said Emily, and she swung her purse at his head, hitting him on the ear.
 He staggered backwards into the crowd and she went after him, drawing her purse back again.
-Fortunately Ralph Edwards jumped forward and grabbed her by the waist and she just missed Sammy with her second swing.
+Fortunately Ralph Edwards jumped forward and grabbed her by the waist and she just missed Maxie with her second swing.